 Blood Flow Restriction Therapy

-Blood Flow Restriction Therapy (BFRT) is an exercise-based program used to induce strength and hypertophy responses in working muscle at low resistive loads to reduce vascular inflow and completely occlude venous outflow in the limb.
-Traditional resistance training guidelines recommend that individuals lift loads greater than 65% of a 1-repetition maximum over 12-16 weeks to obtain strength and hypertophy gains.
+Blood Flow Restriction Therapy (BFRT) is an exercise-based program used to induce strength and hypertrophy responses in working muscle at low resistive loads to reduce vascular inflow and completely occlude venous outflow in the limb.
+Traditional resistance training guidelines recommend that individuals lift loads greater than 65% of a 1-repetition maximum over 12-16 weeks to obtain strength and hypertrophy gains.
 Unfortunately, persons recovering from surgery or injury, athletes in a competitive season and the elderly may not be candidates for higher load training.
 BFRT has become a novel training method for these individuals to obtain similar gains as high intensity training utilizing significantly lower loads.
-Studies have shown improved muscle endurance in 1/3 the time, improved muscle protein synthesis in the elderly, and improved strength and hypertophy after surgery.
+Studies have shown improved muscle endurance in 1/3 the time, improved muscle protein synthesis in the elderly, and improved strength and hypertrophy after surgery.